palera1n/palera1n/README.md

 # Warning
 - We are **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.
 While nothing should happen, jailbreaking has risks in itself. **If your device is stuck in recovery, please run one of the following:**
-   - futurerestore --exit-recovery
+   - `futurerestore --exit-recovery`
-   - irecovery -n
+   - `irecovery -n`

 # Prerequisites
 - A checkm8 vulnerable iOS device on iOS 15 or 16 (A8-A11)
   - The device must be on iOS 15.0-16.2
 - Linux or macOS computer
   - Python 3 must be installed.
+  - macOS must be 10.15 or later.

 ### A10 and A11 devices
 - On A10 and A11, **you must disable your passcode while in the jailbroken state**.
-  - On iOS 16 A10+, if you EVER enabled a passcode on 16, you have to reset through the settings app/restore with a computer
+  - On iOS 16 A10+, if you EVER enabled a passcode on 16, you have to reset through the settings app/restore with a computer.
+You may take a backup of your device with no passcode enabled then restore to it (after restoring first).
   - On A10, this can be fixed in the future by implementing blackbird.
   - On A11, we don't have a SEP exploit yet.